 Resize your images.
 Instead of uploading a 2000 x 2000 image and letting the browser do the cropping, upload a 600 x 600 pixels image.
 You will immediately see a reduction in loading time.
 You can use a plugin like WP-Smush to optimize your images automatically.

 Use a CDN.
 A content delivery network, or CDN, is a network of servers that deliver content to site visitors from the nearest server to their physical location.
 Using one can dramatically improve page speed.

 Eliminate unneeded plugins: If your page doesn't need a plugin or extension, remove it.
 Extraneous plugins can slow your page down enormously.

-Just like all forms of SEO, landing page optimization is an ongoing and never-ending process.
+Just like all forms of SEO, landing page optimization is an ongoing and never-ending process and strategy.
 Google is constantly tweaking its algorithm, coming up with new ways of serving up the most relevant results to its users.
-Therefore, you'll need to update and optimize your landing pages continually if they are to stay at the top of the rankings.
+Therefore, you'll need to update and optimize your landing pages continually if they are to rank high and achieve their conversion goals.

-As you do SEO on your landing page, don't forget to maintain the aspects that make it an effective conversion tool, such as the CTA and lack of external links.
+As you do SEO on your landing page, don't forget to maintain the aspects that make it a practical conversion tool, such as the CTA buttons and streamlined funnel.

-By following these steps, you'll soon have an SEO-friendly landing page that will both attract organic search traffic, and convert visitors into customers.
+By following the steps described here, you'll soon have an SEO-friendly landing page that will attract organic search traffic and convert visitors into customers.

 If you haven't created your landing page yet, try creating one with Ucraft.
-Choose from a variety of eye-catching templates, make the most out of our website-specific features and create a landing page that converts.
+Choose from various eye-catching mobile-responsive templates, make the most out of our website-specific features and create a landing page that converts.